 It is estimated that entire vegetation quantum will be reused for different purpose.
 It is expected that, contractor will take entire waste material for trading purpose leaving few quantities of Leaves, Twigs, Roots and Wood Chips and Logs.
-At any circumstances, if it is realized that generated vegetation waste may not be fully utilized by following measures.
+At any circumstances, if it is realized that generated vegetation waste may not be fully utilized by following measures, the contractor has to formulate case-specific plans.